 Pushkin House is proud to present a programme of rarely performed Soviet music.
-The pianist on the night is Pietro Bonfilio, a winner of numerous international piano competitions, having toured extensively in Europe and Asia.
+Pietro Bonfilio, a winner of numerous international piano competitions, having toured extensively in Europe and Asia.
 He specialises in the music of Dmitri Kabalevsky, whose Third Sonata and Preludes have recently been recorded for the Piano Classics label.
 Pietro will introduce the composers and there will be an opportunity to meet him afterwards, as well as buy a signed copy of the CD.

 Myaskovsky Excerpts from ‘Yellowed Pages’, Op.
 31